|

 English Translation |

-| Üsküdar'a gider iken aldi da bir yağmur | When going to Üsküdar, rain started |
+| Üsküdar'a gider iken aldi da bir yağmur | When [we were] going to Üsküdar, it started to rain. |

-| Katibime kolalı da gömlek ne güzel yaraşır | How much it suits my scribe to have a starched collar |
+| Katibime kolalı da gömlek ne güzel yaraşır | My clerk looks so good in a starched collar! |

 | Üsküdar’a gider iken bir mendil buldum | On the way to Üsküdar I found a kerchief |